zwallace425/autocuration/README.md

 this is done by BLASTing all incoming query sequences against a database of all sequences making up the profiles.
 This BLAST database of profile sequences is stored in the `blast` folder, along with the BLAST command-line executables for making a BLAST database and running the BLAST job.
-This said, whenever the profile alignments are updated, the BLAST database MUST be rebuilt.
-The other time the BLAST database needs to be reconstructed is when new sequences are added to the `flu_profiles_db.fasta` file to make the BLAST database more comprehensive.
+This said, whenever the profile alignments are updated, the BLAST database should be rebuilt.
+Other times the BLAST database need to be reconstructed are when new sequences are added to the `flu_profiles_db.fasta` file to make the BLAST database more robust.
+Although extremely unlikely, it's possible the BLAST database will return an uknown hit, and to accomidate for this issue, additional sequences will need to be added to the database.

 ### BLAST DB Upate 1: New Profile Alignments